seattleflu/assembly/submissions/README.md

 Example commands and filenames are based on sequence flow cell `AAAKJKHM5` released on `2021-07-01`

 1. A member of NWGC will ping `#data-transfer-nwgc` channel in SFS Slack when a new sequence batch is available on Globus.
-1. Transfer assembly results from [NWGC Globus endpoint](https://app.globus.org/file-manager?origin_id=178d2980-769b-11e9-8e59-029d279f7e24&origin_path=%2Fseattle_flu_project%2Fivar_releases%2F) to the Fred Hutch rhino cluster
+1. Transfer assembly results from [NWGC Globus endpoint](https://app.globus.org/file-manager?origin_id=178d2980-769b-11e9-8e59-029d279f7e24&origin_path=%2Fseattle_flu_project%2Fivar_releases%2F) to the Fred Hutch rhino cluster (if applicable), otherwise to your local computer.
 1. Create directory for unzipping the .tar.gz file
     ```
     mkdir /fh/fast/bedford_t/seattleflu/ivar-releases/20210701_fastq